UllasDas004/TLE-Eliminator-s-CP31/README.md

   <img src="Assets/Banner.png" width="50%" alt="TLE Eliminator Banner"/>
 </p>

-This repository contains my solutions to the **TLE Eliminator’s CP31 Sheet** — a structured set of 31 handpicked Codeforces problems for each rating level from 800 to 1900, created by **Priyansh 31dec** (CF Master & ICPC World Finalist).
+This repository contains my solutions to the **TLE Eliminator’s CP31 Sheet** — a structured set of 31 handpicked Codeforces problems for each rating level from 800 to 1900, created by **Priyansh Agarwal** (CF Master & ICPC World Finalist).

 The sheet is designed to strengthen core DSA/algorithmic concepts, improve Codeforces rating, and prepare for contests and interviews.